 Once stung by stinging nettles, the first reaction is to look around for the nearest dock leaf in order to rub the affected area and hopefully reduce the soreness, meanwhile cursing the offending weed for all we are worth.
 The stings are caused by brushing against the fine hairs that are under the leaves and on the stems of the nettles themselves.
-In fact if you grasp a nettle firmly with the hairs following their natural direction you don’t actually get stung at all, it is only when brushed against the direction they grow in that you will be stung.
+In fact, if you grasp a nettle firmly with the hairs following their natural direction, you don’t actually get stung at all, it is only when brushed against the direction they grow in that you will be stung by a jaggy nettle.

-A large bucket and a lid or cover for it.
+- A large bucket and a lid or cover for it

 How to Make the Nettle Plant Food.

 Secondly: Place your heavy stone on top of the nettles.

 Thirdly: Add sufficient water to cover over the contents of the bucket and place the lid on top.

 You can then set this empty bucket up again, and meanwhile, use up the liquid you drained off.
 When the liquid is gone then use the mixture from your second bucket, set up that bucket again, and so on, alternating between batches.

-Nettle plant food is high in nitrogen, as well as sulphur, magnesium, iron etc. This makes it ideal for plants such as lettuce, cabbage, tomatoes, flowers, lawns, houseplants etc
+Nettle plant food is high in nitrogen, as well as sulphur, magnesium, iron, etc. This makes it ideal for plants such as lettuce, cabbage, tomatoes, flowers, lawns, houseplants, etc.